vector-js/vector/website/content/svg/_index.md

 weight: 2
 ---

-This tutorial is intended to give the reader an interactive introduction to using and authoring SVG documents.
-See the working group's <a href="https://www.w3.org/TR/SVG/Overview.html" target="_blank" rel="noreferrer">W3 SVG Overview</a> for the specification.
-Another good tutorial and reference is the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial" target="_blank" rel="noreferrer">MDN SVG Tutorial</a>.
-See also the list of [SVG Elements]({{< relref "./elements/" >}}).
+This tutorial is an *interactive* introduction to authoring and using SVG documents.
+See the [SVG Working Group](https://github.com/w3c/svgwg) for current draft of the SVG specification.
+This tutorial uses the Vector.js libary for making the SVGs interactive.

-## Getting Started
+## Introduction

 SVG stands for scalable vector graphic and represents a standard for vector/raster graphics.
 Elements within the SVG document are defined using XML syntax.
 Every element has an opening tag and closing tag.
 The opening tag contains the elements name surrounded by angle brackets.
 The closing tag contains the elements name with a forward slash before it also surrounded by angle brackets.
 For example, the "svg" tag which forms the root of the document looks like: